Preparing your shoes for wear

-The average life span of a pair of shoes is actually around 4-12 hours of work (of course that does depends on the type of classes you are taking and your level of pointe work .
+The average life span of a pair of shoes is actually anything from 4-20 hours of work (of course that does depends on the type of classes you are taking and your level of pointe work .
 When Pointe shoes have reached the end of their life, injuries can occur.
-An experienced dancer will know when her shoe is worn out, but if you are new to Pointe work, then please ask your teacher for advice.
+An experienced dancer will know when a shoe is worn out, but if you are new to Pointe work, then please ask your teacher for advice.

 Pointe shoes usually need to be replaced when

 - either the platform is no longer stiff,